papinet/papiNet-API/2.0.0/purchase-order.md

 }
 ```

+If the _customer_ is not satisfied with the rejection from the _seller_, he should probably call the _seller_ by phone.

-### Scenario G: Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delievery Data-Time and Ship-To) on the 3rd Line Confirmed
+### Scenario G: Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delivery Date-Time and Ship-To) on the 3rd Line Confirmed

 #### Interaction 0 of Scenario G (Authentication)